JRSkates/Databases/social_network/social_network_two_table_design.md

 ```
 # EXAMPLE

-1. Can one A have many Bs?
+1. Can one user have many posts?
 YES
-2. Can one B have many As?
+2. Can one post have many users?
 NO

 -> Therefore,
--> An A HAS MANY Bs
+-> A user HAS MANY posts
--> An B BELONGS TO an A
+-> An post BELONGS TO a user

--> Therefore, the foreign key is on the Bs table.
+-> Therefore, the foreign key is on the posts table.
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*